thorwebdev/supaRoomGPT/README.md

 It uses an ML model called [ControlNet](https://github.com/lllyasviel/ControlNet) to generate variations of rooms.
 This application gives you the ability to upload a photo of any room, which will send it through this ML Model using a Next.js API route, and return your generated room.
 The ML Model is hosted on [Replicate](https://replicate.com) and [Upload](https://upload.io) is used for image storage.

+## Auth setup

+1. Use `openssl rand -base64 32` to generate NEXTAUTH_SECRET
+2. Add DB URL and SHADOW DB URL from Neon
+3. Create a new project in console.cloud.google.com
+4. Click configure consent screen in API credentials page and click external
+5. Add an app name, do not upload logo, add authorized domain
+6. Publish app
+7. Create credentials -> Oauth client ID
+8. Run `supabase start` to start a local Postgres instance.

 ## Running Locally

 ### Cloning the repository the local machine.